montanaflynn/palindromes/README.md

-# Palindromes Benchmarks
+# Palindromes

-Learning exercise by writing the same program in multiple languages.
+Learning exercise by writing the same program in many languages.

 ### How it was done: